Women's Participation in Open Source Software: A Survey of the Literature: Results

-\textsc{Preferred Technologies.} From the 711 projects analyzed by Canedo et al.~\cite{PS6}, women represented 8.8\% of the core developers in projects that are based on \textit{Scala} programming language, 8.7\% when is \textit{CSS}, 6.3\% when in TypeScript, 5.6\% when is Swift, only 1\% when the project is based on PHP and Shell programming languages.
+\textsc{Preferred Technologies.} From the 711 projects analyzed by Canedo et al.~\cite{PS6}, women represented 8.8\% of the core developers in projects that are based on \textit{Scala} programming language, 8.7\% when based on \textit{CSS}, 6.3\% when based on TypeScript, 5.6\% when on based Swift, and only 1\% when the project is based on PHP and Shell programming languages.
 Still, from the same data, even projects written in TypeScript (10.93\%) have at least one woman as a core developer, and 2.17\% of projects using PHP have at least one woman as a core developer.
 Considering the data from the six projects analyzed by El Asri and Kerzazi~\cite{PS15} (Angular.js, Moby, Rails, Tensorflow, Django, Elasticsearch), women represented at least 4.8\% of core developers for the projects based on Python, at least 4.5\% for C++, and at least 4.2\% for Java.
-From the 158,464 of pull-requests for which Terrell et al.~\cite{PS4} could identify gender, women had a greater rate of accepted pull-requests in Ruby, Python, and C++.
+From the 158,464 of pull-requests for which Terrell et al.~\cite{PS4} could identify gender, women had a greater rate of accepted pull requests in Ruby, Python, and C++.
 We present the percentages of women as developers for each programming language as reported in the primary studies in Fig~\ref{programming_language}.

 \textsc{Code reviewers.} Peer code review is a practice in software engineering.
 A code developer submits the code produced to another person (peer) to evaluate and find possible errors before merging the code to the project codebase~\cite{bacchelli2013expectations}.
 According to the GitHub dataset of six projects evaluated by Paul et al.~\cite{PS13}, women are more likely to write reviews expressing sentiments in the text to another woman than to a man during code reviews.
 Huang et al.~\cite{PS14} used medical imaging and eye-tracking to evaluate the visual and cognitive processes and patterns of neural activation followed by reviewers while performing code reviews.
-Authors found that women spent significantly more time analyzing pull-request messages and author pictures (regardless of their identity) than the code itself when performing code reviews.
+Authors found that women spent significantly more time analyzing pull request messages and author pictures (regardless of their identity) than the code itself when performing code reviews.